snowplow-archive/snowplow.github.com/_posts/2015-04-16-snowplow-r64-palila-released.md

 <h2><a name="mechanics">2.
 Understanding how the data modeling takes place</a></h2>

-The data modeling takes place in the datawarehouse, once new data has been loaded by the StorageLoader.
+The data modeling takes place in the data warehouse, once new data has been loaded by the StorageLoader.

 ![snowplow-data-pipeline][data-modeling-image]